Leoleojames1/ollama_agent_roll_cage/README.md

 - /load as -> user input & voice? -> "name" -> load selected conversation, spaces are replaces with underscores during voice command name save

 ### Update 0.25: Custom Xtts Model Training
-- coqui text to speech - xtts model training with xtts-finetune-webui, train an xtts voice model with 2:00-10:00 minutes of audio data for a more accurate voice recording.
+- coqui text to speech -> xtts model training with xtts-finetune-webui, train an xtts voice model with 2:00-10:00 minutes of audio data for a more accurate voice recording.
 - custom xtts webui: https://github.com/aitrepreneur/xtts-finetune-webui
 - borch/phi3_latex -> modified system prompt for smart latex document output for simpler regex parsing of the model response tokens.

 - /latex on/off -> run latex real time render automation for current conversation when using a latex tuned model such as borch/phi3_latex or utilizing regex to splice out the latex and render the current formula document.
 This will be updated as the conversation continues and will contain the current prompts latex, where as the .tex file will contain the entire latex conversation history.
+- /latex save -> save spliced and built latex file to .tex file
+- /latex run -> run saved latex file with pdf generate command and open generated pdf
+- add latex AI model citation section for citation automation, as well as website citation via duck duck go search api

 ### Update 0.26: voice clone record, playback wav, mp3, mp4, audiobook, music, movie
 - /clone voice -> call record, save and call /voice to swap voice instantly for instant voice clone transformation from library